ThVinicius/repoProvas_backEnd/README.md

 # Description

 RepoProvas is a system for sharing tests between students.
-In RepoProvas, anyone can search for old proofs of their disciplines and teachers or send old proofs
+In RepoProvas, anyone can search for old tests of their disciplines and teachers or send old tests

 </br>

 ## Features

 - Create accounts and access them
-- List of tests separated by subjects
+- List the tests grouped by disciplines
-- List of tests separated by teachers
+- List tests grouped by teachers
 - Register tests

 </br>